phiresky/masters-thesis/manuscript.md

 Unless mentioned otherwise, the following setup is used:

-- Plotted is the median reward of the n runs at a specific training step, the error band is the 25th and 75th percentile of runs
+- The result plots show the median reward of the n runs at a specific training step, the error band is the 25th and 75th percentile of runs
 - The activation function used after each layer is LeakyReLU
 - For the Bayesian aggregation:
   - We only use the mean value $μ_z$ as an output, not $μ_z$ and $σ_z^2$